Certified Community Action Professional

 Find a Mentor

 Find a CCAP mentor.
 By establishing a working relationship with a mentor in your area, you will have personalized support and encouragement every step of the way towards your CCAP.
-Click here to find a mentor near you.

 Start Your Journey